 Mini Food Crisis

 There wasn’t time for breakfast.
 I was hungry and stopped for a quick wrap to take along.
-It was packaged poorly and fell apart in my bag – lettuce, tomato, avocado everywhere….
+It was packaged poorly and fell apart in my bag – leaving lettuce, tomato, avocado everywhere….

 More Credit Card Mayhem